Debra Milke Death Penalty case.

-Mr. Rosenquist represented Debra Milke, after she was convicted of conspiiracy to murder her son and sentenced to death, and after her Direct Appeal to the Arizona Supreme Court was denied.
+Mr. Rosenquist represented Debra Milke after she was convicted of conspiiracy to murder her son and sentenced to death.

-The only evidence against Debra was a confession she porportedly made to a police officer, that she always denied.
-The confession was suspect, because the officer did not record it, even though his supervisor told him to, and it was not witnessed, even though there was another police officer outside the room where the alleged confession occurred.
+The only evidence against Debra was a confession she purportedly made to a police officer.
+Debra had always denied making the confession.
+The confession was suspect because the officer did not record it, even though his supervisor told him to, and it was not witnessed, even though another police officer was outside the room where the alleged confession occurred.

-The last significant criminal trial Mr. Rosenquist handled was in Federal Court, where six people were charged with multiple counts of Security Fraud.
+Mr. Rosenquist represented the vice president of a company in a Federal court trial involving six defendants.
+They were charged with multiple counts of Securities Fraud.
 They were accused of running a scheme that stole fourteen million dollars from investors.
-Mr. Rosenquist represented the vice-president of the company.
-The president of the company, who mastermined the scheme, agreed to testify against the other defendants.
-The trial lasted six weeks, and ended with a dead locked jury on Mr. Rosenquist's client.
+The president of the company, who mastermined the scheme, was given immunity to testify against the other defendants.
+The trial lasted six weeks and ended in a dead locked jury on Mr. Rosenquist's client.
 A new trial was ordered.
-In the interim Mr. Rosenquist negotiated with the District Attorney and FBI Agents, and obtained a result, wherein all charges were dismissed against his client, with prejudice.
+In the interim Mr. Rosenquist negotiated with the District Attorney and FBI agents, and obtained a dismissal of the case with prejudice.

-The last significant civil trial Mr. Rosenquist handled was when he represented Meadowlark Lemon of Harlem Globetrotters fame, in a trial against the owner of the Globetrotters and FUBU (A clothing designer) for using his name, number, and image on a line of clothing, without his permission.
-The jury awarded Meadowlark $800,000.00 in damages.
+Mr. Rosenquist represented Meadowlark Lemon, of Harlem Globetrotters fame, in a lawsuit were he sued the owner of the Globetrotters and FUBU, a clothing designer, for using Meadolark's name, number, and image on a line of clothing, without his permission.
+The jury awarded Meadowlark $800,000.00.